temporalio/documentation/docs-src/dev-guide/major-components.md

 }
 ```

-A Workflow executes Activities (other functions), handles and sends messages (Queries, Signals, Updates), and interacts with other Workflows.
+A Workflow executes Activities (other functions that interact with external systems), handles and sends messages (Queries, Signals, Updates), and interacts with other Workflows.

 This Workflow code, while executing, can be paused, resumed, and migrated across physical machines without losing state.